| Commissioned Works | Music for Flute & Guitar | Music for Flute Guitar & Viola | Music for Flute & Strings

 Pub: ALRY Publications

 A set of short, charming trios for flute, guitar and cello _ with alternatives for just flute and guitar duo.
+Arranged by jan Boland.
 These of pleasing tunes were created to fill a need for shorter light tunes to compliment our public concerts that featured larger works.
 These 10 pieces are two to three minutes each and represent a variety of styles: classical, American folk, Shaker song, Hebrew love song, Bolivian folk and a wave to opera.
 You may listen them in full on the ALRY Publications website.

 Contents: